jonathandarwin/ProviderPattern/README.md

     flutter :
       provider : 3.0.0

+This is the latest version when i write this README.
 Please check the newest version in this link : https://pub.dev/packages/provider

 ## MainProvider